Spontaneous generation of spin current from the vacuum by strong electric fields: Introduction

-In this Letter, we discuss spontaneous spin current generation from the vacuum as a result of interplay between the Schwinger mechanism and the spin-orbit coupling.
+In this paper, we for the first time discuss spontaneous spin current generation from the vacuum as a result of interplay between the Schwinger mechanism and the spin-orbit coupling.
 Namely, we consider a strong slow electric field superimposed by a transverse weak fast electric field (see Fig.~\ref{fig1}).
 Similar setups have been discussed in the dynamically assisted Schwinger mechanism \cite{sch08, piz09, dun09, mon10a, mon10b}, which is an analog of the Franz-Keldysh effect in condensed matter physics \cite{fra58, kel58, tah63, cal63, tay19}.
 In this setup, electron and positron pairs are spontaneously produced from the vacuum via the Schwinger mechanism (plus some perturbative enhancement).
-Then, a U(1) current flows not only in the longitudinal direction but also in the transverse direction because of the acceleration by the two electric fields.
-As the transverse electric field is changing rapidly in time, the U(1) current also changes but lags behind the electric field.
+Then, a U(1) charge current flows not only in the longitudinal direction but also in the transverse direction because of the acceleration by the two electric fields.
+As the transverse electric field is changing rapidly in time, the U(1) charge current also changes but lags behind the electric field.
 This implies that ${\bm j} \times {\bm E}$ becomes non-zero.
 Thus, spin would be polarized through the spin-orbit coupling, and a spin current flows.
+Notice that for a single electric field pointing just to one direction, ${\bm j} \times {\bm E}$ is always vanishing, so that spin is never polarized.
+The superposition of a time-dependent transverse electric field is essential in the present spin current generation mechanism.

+Notation and convention: We adopt the natural unit $\hbar=c=1$.
+We work in the Heisenberg picture throughout this paper, and Heisenberg operators are indicated by a hat as $\hat{\psi}$.